markstringer-dti/markstringer-dti.github.io/dti.md

 If you're working on a trench warfare project, that's exactly what you should be doing.
 Sure, go one better than Jerry, and solve the problems that you can solve, but the problems that you can't solve?
 Broadcast them.
 Make sure everybody on the project knows what those problems are.

 Why?
 Because someone else may, if they really want to the project to succeed, be able to solve them.
-Another way to look at this is that some of the people who are browbeating you and your team, you complaining that you're team don't look worried or stressed enough (this really happens) or are complaining that your team don't really care about the project because they took the whole weekend off.
+Another way to look at this is that some of the people who are giving you and your team a hard time, saying that you're team don't look worried or stressed enough (this really happens) or are saying that your team don't really care about the project because they took the whole weekend off.
 Some of those people may only be doing those things because they have no idea what else they can do to make the project more successful.
 At least by making clear what the problems are that are stopping you delivering, you're giving those people more chance of helping the project succeed.

 The second thing that you can do - and this isn't a second option, it should really be done at the same time as you're problem televising, is to deliver something to some of the people who want it.
 This won't be everything, or anywhere near everything that's been asked for by the deadline, but if you can find one bit of software that you can release to some people who really want it, you can completely change the nature of a project.
 Pull from outside a team that comes from demand from real users is a truly wonderful thing.